 - Eviler Than Thou: Less so than Earl Garver, eviler than Livewire.

 - From Nobody to Nightmare: Janitor to deadly supervillain.

 - Killed Off for Real: He's frozen and then blown up along with Grodd's other followers in "Alive!"

-- With Great Power Comes Great Insanity: When Rudy Jones was first introduced his characterization was desperation instead of malevolence, and he stopped his partner when he tried to actually hurt people.
-However, after he became Parasite he became obsessed with draining anybody he could get his hands on and taking revenge on a world which hurt him.
+- With Great Power Comes Great Insanity: When Rudy Jones was first introduced, his characterization was desperation instead of malevolence, and he stopped his partner when he tried to actually hurt people.
+However, after he became Parasite, he became obsessed with draining anybody he could get his hands on and taking revenge on a world that hurt him.

 A pint-sized humanoid from another dimension who has decided to torment Superman with his powerful reality warping

 abilities merely for his own amusement.
 The only way Supes can effectively get rid of him is to trick him into saying, writing, or otherwise revealing his own name backwards.
 And even then, he's only gone for three months.